Helena Scheuberin: Life

 Scheuberin was also accused of having at some point passed Kramer in the street, spat and cursed him publicly: "Fie on you, you bad monk, may the falling evil take you".
-During the trial, six other women were accused.
+During the witch trial, thirteen other people were accused.
 Scheuberin was further accused of having used magic to murder the noble knight Jörg Spiess.
-(The knight had been afflicted by illness, and had been warned by his Italian doctor not to keep visiting Helena Scheuberin, wife of a prosperous burgher, to avoid getting killed.)
+The knight had been afflicted by illness, and had been warned by his Italian doctor not to keep visiting Scheuberin to avoid getting killed.

-The defendants' lawyer raised procedural objections, which the commissary general, representing Bishop Golser, upheld.
+The defendants' lawyer, Johann Merwart of Wemding, raised procedural objections, which the commissary general, Chrisrian Turner, representing Bishop Georg Golser, upheld.
+This included when Scheuberin's virginity at the time of her marriage was questionned, a question which she refused to answer.

 The accused were released after putting up a bond to appear should the case be resumed.
-In the end, Helena Scheuberin and the other six women were all either freed or received mild sentences in the form of penance.
+In the end, Scheuberin and the other six women were all either freed or received mild sentences in the form of penance.
+Scheuberin's witch trial was never resumed.

 Historical significance

 The trials were overseen in part by inquisitor Heinrich Kramer, who traveled to Germany to investigate witches.
 The local diocese refused to honor his jurisdiction, leading Kramer to seek and receive the papal bull Summis desiderantes affectibus (1484) which reaffirmed his jurisdiction and authority as an inquisitor.

 Kramer was dissatisfied with the outcome of the trials and stayed in Innsbruck to continue his investigations.
 Exchanged letters show Bishop of Brixen Georg Golser, whose diocese contained Innsbruck, commanding Kramer to leave the city.
-He eventually left after the Bishop expelled Kramer for insanity and his obsession towards Helena.
-He returned to Cologne and wrote a treatise on witchcraft that became the Malleus Maleficarum (first published 1487), an instruction guide for identifying witches.
+He eventually left after the Bishop expelled Kramer for insanity and his obsession with Helena.
+He returned to Cologne and wrote a treatise on witchcraft that became the Malleus Maleficarum, an instruction guide for identifying witches.